augustwenty/tags_multi_tenant/README.md

   end
   ```

-  2. Configure Tags_Multi_Tenant to use your repo in `config/config.exs`:
+  2. Configure TagsMultiTenant to use your repo in `config/config.exs`:

   ```elixir
   # Options